syncopika/piano_roll_browser/README.md

 - be able to repeat a section

 ### implementation / design:
-The objective of my piano roll, at least conceptually, is fairly straightforward.
+The objective of my piano roll, at least conceptually, is I think fairly straightforward.
 The goal is to arrange a number of notes with varying lengths and pitches with the help of a grid, put these notes in an array and then create OscillatorNodes for each note so that a musical phrase can be played back.

 My implementation does not use the canvas element like some other piano roll implementations and instead relies on just DOM manipulation of a grid to manipulate notes.
 Users can place and move notes freely on the piano roll.
 In order to do that, my program looks at a couple of factors: the location of the cursor and the note lock size, which can be an 8th note (1 block on the piano roll), 16th note (half a block), or 32nd note.
 The note lock size determines the incremental distance a note block can be moved.
 The smaller the note, the more possible locations within a piano roll block it could be placed.
 For note movement, the cursor's location is taken into account and if it is over a piano roll block, my program determines, based on the cursor's x-position, what position within the piano roll block the cursor is closest to and places the note at that position.

 For the context menus used to edit instruments and notes, I used the awesome jQuery contextMenu library provided here: https://swisnl.github.io/jQuery-contextMenu/.
-Thanks very much to them.
+Thanks very much to them!

 ### demos:
 Intrada - Johann Pezel (1639 - 1694).
 One of my favorite brass quintet pieces!